...

 Firstly, you have to make sure that the earbuds actually work with your gear.
 Whether you are gaming on a PC, console (like PS5 or Switch), or mobile, check for compatibility details.

-Some earbuds support specific platforms better than others, and you don’t want to buy a great pair only to find they won’t connect to your PlayStation or lack spatial audio for PC games.
+Some earbuds support specific platforms better than others, and you don’t want to buy a great pair only to find they won’t connect to your PlayStation or lack spatial audio for PC gaming.

 2. Connectivity